mobxjs/mobx/docs/refguide/observe.md

 -   `target`: the observable to guard
 -   `propertyName`: optional parameter to specify a specific property to intercept.
 Note that `intercept(user.name, interceptor)` is fundamentally different from `intercept(user, "name", interceptor)`.
 The first tries to add an interceptor to the _current_ `value` inside `user.name` (which might not be an observable at all), the latter intercepts changes to the `name` _property_ of `user`.
--   `interceptor`: callback that will be invoked for _each_ change that is made to the observable.
+-   `interceptor`: callback that is invoked for _each_ change that is made to the observable.
 Receives a single change object describing the mutation.

 The `intercept` should tell MobX what needs to happen with the current change.
 Therefore it should do one of the following things: